Use processes to prepare for the unexpected

-If the first half of 2020 teaches us anything, it’s that challenges can arise at any time, resulting in unanticipated consequences.
+The last ten years have shown us that challenges can arise at any time, resulting in unanticipated consequences.
 For businesses, those could be immediate in the aftermath of an emergency or far-reaching through limited supplies, reduced production, or customers who look elsewhere while the company gets back on its feet.

-The Insurance Information Institute quotes FEMA research that indicates 40% of businesses that close due to disaster never reopen, and another 25% fail within the following year.
+According to the Federal Emergency Management Agency (FEMA), 40 percent of companies do not reopen after a disaster, and another 25 percent fail within one year.
 That makes it vitally important for businesses to prepare for the unexpected and setting up processes to manage the risks they could face.

 Forewarned is forearmed